babashka/cli/README.md

 ..}` maps).
 All three sources are prefix-filtered against the partial value for you.

+An option value with none of these defaults to the shell's own file completion.
+For a value where file suggestions are noise (`--message`), opt out with `:complete false`.

 Positional arguments mapped with [`:args->opts`](#args-opts) complete the same way.
 A positional resolves to its spec key by position, so the same `:complete`, `:complete-fn` or set `:validate` on that key completes the positional too.
 With